 - Cross-domain requests, to be able to separate chat servers from web servers, since long-polling implies chat servers will have a very special connection pattern (this was way before Cross-domain requests were a feature in HTML5).

 - Synchronization of all client state with the chat server.
 If the user navigates away from the site and then comes back, or if he refreshes the page, everything is reconstructed to look exactly as it was.
-The server always knows (in memory), all that's happening in the database.
+The server always knows (in memory), all that's happening in the UI.

 - Very complex bookmarklet to grab product data from shopping sites and import it into FriendShopper.